Ike & Tina Turner: 1976–1978: The end of the duo

 By 1976, Ike's cocaine addiction had caused a hole in his nasal septum, leading to nosebleeds from which he would relieve himself by using more of the drug.
-In March 1976, Ike and Tina headlined at the Waldorf Astoria in New York City.
-They also signed a deal with CBS-TV for nine television shows revolving around the Ike & Tina Turner Revue with the possibility of it becoming a regular series.
 Ike was planning for them to leave United Artists for a new record company, Cream Records, for a reported annual amount of $150,000.
 The contract had a key person clause, meaning they would have to sign it in four days, keeping Tina contractually tied to Ike for five more years.

-On July 1, 1976, the Ike & Tina Turner Revue flew to Dallas, Texas where they had a gig at the Dallas Statler Hilton.
-While en route to the hotel, the Turners got into a physical altercation in the car.
-Soon after their arrival, Tina fled to the nearby Ramada Inn and later hid at several friends' homes.
+On July 1, 1976, the Ike & Tina Turner Revue flew from Los Angeles to Dallas, Texas where they had a gig at the Dallas Statler Hilton.
+While en route to the hotel, the Turners got into a physical altercation in the car with Tina defending herself and fighting Ike back physically.
+Shortly after their arrival, Tina fled from Ike with only 36 cents and a Mobil gas card to the nearby Ramada Inn across the freeway.
 On July 27, 1976, Tina filed for divorce on the grounds of irreconcilable differences.
 Years later in her 1986 autobiography I, Tina: My Life Story, she alleged that Ike had abused her throughout their marriage.
 Ike claimed in his 1999 autobiography, Takin' Back My Name: The Confessions of Ike Turner, that Tina initiated their final fight by purposely irritating him so that she would have a reason to break up with him before they were scheduled to sign their new contract.